20 Christmas Europe Breaks For Every Budget

 Krakow is one of the most Christmassy destinations on Earth!

 It is located in Poland, right between Eastern and Western Europe.
-It has an airport, so it is very easy to get there from anywhere in the world.
+It has an airport, so getting there from anywhere worldwide is very easy.

-It is also one of the cheap winter breaks in Europe – you can find an apartment in the heart of Old Town for less than $60!
+It is also one of the cheapest winter breaks in Europe – you can find an apartment in the heart of Old Town for less than $80!

 14. London at Christmas